amrita-sen/Diary-System-For-A-Social-Networking-Site/README.md

-# Diary-web system-for-a-social-networking-site.
+# Diary-system-for-a-social-networking-site.
-This system allows users to post their status, save it to a database table, retrieve and view status details.
+This web system allows users to post their status, save it to a database table, retrieve and view status details.
 Appropriate HTML, PHP files and Database tables are created for this system.
-It has a responsive web design and the web pages automatically resize, or enlarge, to look good on all devices (desktops, tablets, and phones).
+It has a responsive design and the web pages automatically resize, or enlarge, to look good on all devices (desktops, tablets, and phones).

 Note: There are 3 tables created manually in the database.
 The program checks the existence of the tables and does not create them.</br></br>